aliles/funcsigs/README.rst

 * CPython 2.6
 * CPython 2.7
 * CPython 3.2
+* PyPy 1.9

 Continuous integration testing is provided by `Travis CI`_.

-There is one known compatability issue with Python 2.x when a function is assigned to the ``__wrapped__`` property of a class after it has been constructed.
+Under Python 2.x there is a compatability issue when a function is assigned to the ``__wrapped__`` property of a class after it has been constructed.
+Similiarily there under PyPy directly passing the ``__call__`` method of a builtin is also a compatability issues.
 Otherwise the functionality is believed to be uniform between both Python2 and Python3.

 Issues
 ------